Blog

 • Florida car accident settlements typically range from $10,000 to $100,000 for moderate injuries, with severe or catastrophic injury cases reaching $500,000 or more.

-• Three types of damages drive your settlement: economic damages (medical bills, lost wages), non-economic damages (pain and suffering), and in rare cases, punitive damages.
+• Three types of damages in your personal injury case drive your settlement: economic damages (medical bills, lost wages), non-economic damages (pain and suffering), and in rare cases, punitive damages.

 • Florida’s modified comparative negligence law reduces your settlement by your percentage of fault, and you recover nothing if you are 51% or more at fault.